-Below you’ll be able to read more about our amazing panelists, and poets with links to their work.
+Below you’ll be able to read about our past panellists and poets:

 Nura Ali is a visual artist, community organizer and social activist, living and working in Vancouver, British Columbia.
 Her multidisciplinary practice engages issues of memory, place building, displacement, and power.